-Apart from our duty of care to all employees and the community in which we live, we are proud of the culture we have within The Royal Mint; we support each other towards improving SHE performance through nurturing and learning together without apportioning blame.
+Apart from our duty of care to all employees and the community in which we live, we are proud of the culture we have within The Royal Mint whereby we support each other towards improving SHE performance through nurturing and learning together without blame.

-This last year has been most challenging for The Royal Mint ensuring all operating requirements have been within coronavirus regulations throughout the pandemic.
-We have worked hard to ensure the site is coronavirus safe and supported 50% of staff to successfully and safely work from home.
-We have looked into ways of supporting the community during this uncertain time, helping flood victims as well as donating to the local foodbank.
+This last year has been most challenging for The Royal Mint, ensuring all operating requirements have been within the new coronavirus regulations through a pandemic, making the site coronavirus safe and supporting 50% of staff to successfully and safely work from home.
+We have looked into ways of supporting the community during this uncertain time, supporting flood victims and donating to the local foodbank.

-Adapting to a new way of working we have provided online support sessions for health and wellbeing including desk yoga and disco bingo as well as providing family online sessions for those juggling home working whilst home schooling.
+Adapting to a new way of working, we have provided online support and sessions for health and wellbeing including desk yoga and disco bingo as well as providing family online sessions for those juggling working from home with homeschooling.